 Equipped with a DEXA (dual-energy X-ray) machine, this lab measures athletes’ bone density – as well as muscle and fat content – providing a precise assessment of body composition that feeds into both health and performance outcomes.

-Public buses operate frequently to Moore Park.
+Public transport (bus and light rail services) operate frequently to Moore Park.

 There is no free parking at Moore Park precinct.
 Paid parking facilities are available at the Entertainment Quarter